 Benefiting Your Career

 Having a master’s degree can provide options to help you advance your career through a variety of outcomes.
 With a master’s degree, you may be able to teach as an adjunct faculty member at a community college or university level or become a school administrator.
-Depending on your degree, you can also choose a leadership or teaching position from either a public or private school.
+Depending on your degree, you can also choose a teacher education, leadership or teaching position from either a public or private school.
 Graduates may choose to work, for example, as a principal at an elementary, middle or high school, an occupation that is projected to see a 4% increase over the next decade.1

 Another benefit is a higher salary – most teachers and school administrators who possess a graduate degree often see an increase in pay for their hard work, knowledge and dedication to the art and science of teaching!
 The wages for preschool and kindergarten teachers with a master’s education are reported at around 43% higher than for those without a master’s degree, the second highest wage premium after education administrators, who saw a 44% increase in wages.2

 Written by Jessalyn Johnson, a junior majoring in English literature at GCU.